Skip to main content

 The tension lives in the gap between chapters, in the thing one of them almost said that you only understand when the perspective shifts.

-It is a slow burn romance set in deep space, and the dual POV is not a structural choice.
-It is the emotional engine of the entire book.
+It is not a structural choice bolted onto a standard romance.
+The dual POV is the emotional engine of the entire book.

-If you have been searching for a dual POV space romance that makes you feel both sides of the fall, this is the one that will keep you up past the chapter you promised yourself was the last.
+If you have been searching for a dual POV space romance that makes you feel both sides of the fall, this is the one.
+It will keep you up past the chapter you promised yourself was the last.

 Some stories only work when you can feel both hearts breaking at the same time.